lightning/bolts/05-onchain.md

-Note that there can be more than one valid, unrevoked *commitment transaction* after a signature has been received via `commitsig` and before the corresponding `revocation`.
+Note that there can be more than one valid, unrevoked *commitment transaction* after a signature has been received via `commitment_signed` and before the corresponding `revocation`.
 Either commitment can serve as B's *commitment transaction*, hence the requirement to handle both.